Occupiedmarkus/Lorenzo/README.md

-# Tactix-Fenix
+# Lorenzo

 ![cover image](docs/hero-03.png)

-Tactix and TactixFace inspired watch face for the Fenix 7.
-Element placement are calculated by pixels so it's only tested to work with 260x260 screens.
+Tactix-Fenix inspired watch face for the Fenix 7.

 - Use Complications API to retrieve data for efficiency
 - Tap and Hold to toggle Analog watch hands